 This article will cover everything you need to know about the basics of meta descriptions.
 We will talk about what they are, why they are important, and how to leverage them for your website’s SEO.

 A meta description is an HTML tag used to describe the content of a web page.
 This description will show up below the title and URL of your page as it appears in the search engine results.
-In order to remain visible within Google, it should be kept somewhere between 140-160 characters.
+In order to remain visible within Google, your meta description should be kept somewhere between 140-160 characters.

 Meta descriptions will appear below the page title and URL in the search results.

 <head> <meta name="description" content="When writing a meta description, keep it between 140 and 160 characters so Google can display your entire message.
 Don’t forget to include your keyword!"></head><br/><br/>